Memorable Manitobans: William Edward “Bill” Lumsden (1907-1982)

 Active in sports circles, he organized the Elmwood Giants Pee Wee baseball league and coached baseball for many years.
 He was a founder of the Kelvin Community Club and served as President for two years.
 He was a member of the Winnipeg Parks Board for seven years during which he was instrumental in founding and fundraising for Aunt Sally’s Farm at Assiniboine Park.
 He served on an athletic committee of the Manitoba Centennial Corporation.

 On 3 September 1932, he married Eveline “Eve” Wallace (c1911-1995) at Winnipeg.
 They had three children: Jean Margaret Lumsden (wife of James Gordon Smith), Pat Lumsden (wife of Ken McDonald), and William H. Lumsden.
-In recognition of his community service, he was inducted into the Manitoba Order of the Buffalo Hunt and the Canadian Curling Hall of Fame, and he received the Canadian Centennial Medal (1967) and the Manitoba Sports Federation Certificate of Merit (1971), and Queen Elizabeth II Silver Jubilee Medal (1977).
+In recognition of his community service, he was inducted into the Manitoba Order of the Buffalo Hunt and the Canadian Curling Hall of Fame, and he received the Canadian Centennial Medal (1967), Manitoba Sports Federation Certificate of Merit (1971), and Queen Elizabeth II Silver Jubilee Medal (1977).

 Birth and marriage registrations, Manitoba Vital Statistics.